Orazio Porta

-Orazio Porta (born 1540) was an Italian painter active in the mannerist period.
+Orazio Porta (born c.
+1540) was an Italian painter active in the mannerist period.
 He was active from at least 1568 to 1580s.

 Biography

 He was a native of Monte San Savino, and is described as painting in a manner highly influenced or tutored by Giorgio Vasari.
 He has a number of altarpieces in the church of Santa Maria delle Vertighe in Monte Savino.